 Know Before You Go

-Located in the Olivet Cemetery.
+Located in Section I of the Olivet Cemetery.
 Follow the road left into the cemetery then head for the back.
 At the large black sailor sculpture, turn left and the monument is on the left.